 WHAT’S TO FOLLOW B.C.’S HISTORIC SUMMER:

 Near normal temperatures and precipitation are expected across Alberta.
 This will be quite a contrast to the drought conditions that dominated the year so far, helping to replenish the groundwater supply.
-A few shots of cold weather are likely early in the season, bringing a heightened risk for an early-season freeze, and an end to a what has been a very difficult growing season.
+While many areas have already seen an early frost, warmer than normal weather is expected to dominate during the final week of September and continue through early October.
 Of course, a normal fall will typically include a few shots of early winter weather.
 However, we expect that the arrival of consistent cold will be delayed with above normal temperatures expected for December.

 SASKATCHEWAN AND MANITOBA

-Alternating periods of above normal and below normal temperatures should come close to offsetting each other from mid-September through December, resulting in near normal temperatures for the season.
-However, a few shots of cold weather are likely early in the season, which will bring a heightened risk for an early-season freeze and an end of a what has been a very difficult growing season.
+Alternating periods of above normal and below normal temperatures should come close to offsetting each other from mid-September through December, resulting in near normal or slightly above normal temperatures for the season.
+Parts of the region have already seen an early frost, but warmer than normal temperatures are expected to dominate during the final week of September and continue through early October.
 Precipitation totals are expected to be near normal, which will help to replenish the groundwater.